 SAT / ACT score case study: Yale

-This might all sound kind of grim so far.
+This might all sound kind of bleak so far.
 But, we look at some of the statistics in a different light, we can begin to see where they might not necessarily spell doom for your top-school dreams.
 For the 2021-22 admissions cycle, the median 50% of students actually admitted to Yale scored 1470-1560 on the SAT or between 33-35 on the ACT.
 That means that half of the students who got in fit into that range, sure.
 But it also means that 1 in 4 were above it (likely perfect scorers)…and that 1 in 4 were below it.
 Yes, you heard me right.
 Below it.

 Even IF we’re assuming the 25% above the range all had perfect scores, that would give us 572 perfect scorers who were admitted…but that would ALSO mean that Yale admitted 1,716 NON-perfect scorers!